 Now that you've established a habit of three or more long sessions a week, work on incorporating at least a few poses on your off days too.
 As little as 10 minutes a day can help you maintain your progress so that you are getting the most out of your classes.
 Start with these daily stretches or customize a routine from our Top 10 Yoga Workouts for Beginners.

 People often want to know how long they will need to do yoga before they see results.
-It's a tricky question because it depends on so many variables, including the individual's baseline fitness, what type of yoga they are doing, and how often they are doing it.
-Yoga is never a quick fix, but stick to this plan (or return to it faithfully if you lapse) and you will be in much better shape at this time next year.
+It's a tricky question because it depends on so many variables, including your baseline fitness, what type of yoga you do, and how often you do it.
+Yoga is never a quick fix, but stick to this plan (or return to it faithfully if you lapse) and you will be feeling much better at this time next year.

 Always keep in mind that while the new year is a great time to make resolutions, each new day offers the same opportunity for a fresh start.